 Highlight Dishes: any of the don, matcha tiramisu

 Having only opened in early October, Juan is still a baby in restaurant timescales, and indeed, remains a work in progress.
-This was evidently noticeable in Juan’s decor and accoutrements: a very fresh feel to the 28-seater Nippon-Scandi space, the paint on the walls and lacquer on the walls having barely dried.
+This was evidently noticeable in Juan’s decor and accoutrements Even 2.5 years on, the 28-seater exhibits a fresh Japanese-Scandi vibe, the paint on the walls and lacquer on the walls almost as good as day one.
 Juan notably avoids being completely Japanese in its fit-out, with the most obvious elements being the giant bamboo fresco on the left, while the tables and seats are decidedly, materialistically Nordic.
 The tablewares are a combination of Japan’s attention to intricate detail and artisanal craftsmanship, as see in the kyo-style tea wares and serving bowls, to the minimalist Nordic aesthetic found in the cutlery.

 You don’t need me to tell you as the pictures show it: Juan’s got a B-E-A-UTIFUL space.
 Not since restaurant Sasaki have I been so entranced!
 There’s almost nothing else like it in Sydney.